RAF Mount Farm

-Royal Air Force Station Mount Farm or more simply RAF Mount Farm is a former Royal Air Force station located 3 mi north of Dorchester, Oxfordshire, England.
+Royal Air Force Mount Farm, or more simply RAF Mount Farm, is a former Royal Air Force station located 3 mi north of Dorchester, Oxfordshire, England.

 History

 USAAF use

 Mount Farm was originally a satellite airfield for the RAF Photographic Reconnaissance Unit at RAF Benson.
 The airfield was originally a grass field, but concrete was laid for runway and aircraft parking purposes and for taxiways.
 All hangars were the blister type.
 The airfield became associated with the United States Army Air Forces (USAAF) when, in February 1943 it was used by the Eighth Air Force as a photo recon station.
 Mount Farm was given USAAF designation Station 234 (MF).

 7th Photographic Group (Reconnaissance)

 The first USAAF unit to use the airfield was the 13th Photographic Squadron of Lockheed F-5 (P-38) Lightning photographic aircraft which moved in for training in March 1943 under the experienced RAF establishment.
 This was the 13th Photographic Squadron.
 The need for more photographic reconnaissance of targets by the Eighth Air Force led to other American photo/recon squadrons being assigned to the station and on 7 July 1943, the 7th Photographic Group was established at Mount Farm, the group being transferred from Peterson AAF Colorado and absorbing the assets of the 13th photo squadron.

 The group consisted of the following: